acidvegas/stabit/README.md

 Lastly, stagit will ignore the `$REPO_DIR/mirrors` directory by default.
 To make stagit include this directory, remove `-path $REPO_DIR/mirrors -prune` from the `find` command in the source.

 ## Todo
-- mailto links in commits and more
-- Create an index per-user to view specific users repos & key information.
-- Pagination support for repos exceeding `MAX_COMMITS`.
 - Add a footer to all pages with the last updated datetime and a link to this repository.
 - Hook git pushes to rebuild the repositories index.
 - Add support for displaying LICENSE/README files and convert markdown to HTML.
-- Add support to view file contents.
+- Add support to view file contents *(have to detect all non-binary files to exclude images, etc)*.
 - Fix all possible bashisms identified in source by checkbashisms.

 ## Mirrors